Chauncy School: Admissions

-The school accept students from any ability and background.
+The school accepts students of any ability and background.
 Sixth Form requires A*-C grades, but negotiations are permitted.
 The admissions limit for Year 7 in September 2011 was 160.

 Leavers

-65% of year 11s in 2011 stayed in Chauncy for 6th form and 27% went on to further education.
+65% of year 11s 2011 stayed in Chauncy for 6th form and 27% went on to further education.
 53% of year 13s in 2011 went to University in the UK and 30% went to college.

 History

 Chauncy School was formed in 1982 upon the merger of two local comprehensive schools, The Trinity School (first known as Ware C of E Secondary Modern School) opened in 1961) and Fanshawe School.
 Dwindling class sizes had resulted in a need for the authorities to reassess Ware's schools and despite a long campaign to retain both schools, the decision was made to close the Trinity site and use the Fanshawe site.
-The decision was made to change the name to Chauncy as a way of unifying the town and erasing local rivalries from the two former schools.
-As of the beginning of the school year for 1982-83, the Fanshawe School site opened as Chauncy School.
+The decision was made to change the name to Chauncy to unify the town and erase local rivalries from the two former schools.
+As of the beginning of the school year for 1982–83, the Fanshawe School site opened as Chauncy School.
 Until 1985, the old Trinity School site was kept open for pupils in the 5th and 6th forms, and then they too joined the Park Road site.

 In 2015 the school filed two planning applications with East Herts District Council.
 These included the sale of land for housing to fund the development of a new sports facility.
 The new sports facility was officially opened on Friday 24 February 2017.
-To provide additional teaching space, 8 new classrooms were included as part of the project.